GeekyAnts/react-native-native-base-seed/README.md

 This is open source and perfect for any newbie to start with React Native.

-This is a [React Native](https://github.com/facebook/react-native) Project with [NativeBase](http://nativebase.io/documentation), [Redux](http://redux.js.org/), [CodePush](https://github.com/Microsoft/react-native-code-push), Router, Push Notification and other basic must-have libraries.
+This is a [React Native](https://github.com/facebook/react-native) Project with [NativeBase](http://nativebase.io/documentation), [Navigation Experimental](https://facebook.github.io/react-native/docs/navigation.html#navigationexperimental), [Redux](http://redux.js.org/), [CodePush](https://github.com/Microsoft/react-native-code-push), Router, Push Notification and other basic must-have libraries.

 ## Get Started